SlimeVR/SlimeVR-Docs-Site/src/tools/shadowpc.md

 Required components and software:
 - A HMD with great virtual desktop support like the Oculus quest 2.
 - An active shadow pc subscription.
-- A client for shadow pc that supports usb forwarding like a windows pc with shadow's official app or a virtual here license with an always on computer.
+- A virtual here server license with an always on computer.
 A raspberry pi works.
 - A usb to Ethernet adapter.
-It's possible to use a usb WiFi adapter that supports windows 10 hotspot functionality, however ethernet tends to be more reliable.
+It's possible to use a usb WiFi adapter that supports windows 10/11 hotspot functionality, however ethernet connected to the wifi network configured for your slimes tends to be more reliable.
 - A license for virtual desktop.
-- A device that can stay awake while you're in vr that supports the official shadow pc client, for example an iPad.
+- A device that can stay awake while you're in vr that supports the official shadow pc client, for example an iPad .
 - A fast 5ghz WiFi router that also supports 2.4ghz, almost any dual band router should suffice.
 - An Ethernet cable and free Ethernet port at your router for the usb to Ethernet adapter.